Tulunids: Culture

-Through the mediation of his closest adviser, al-Ḥusayn ibn Ḏj̲aṣṣāṣ al-Ḏj̲awharī, Khumarawaih arranged for one of the great political marriages of medieval Islamic history.
+Through the mediation of his closest adviser, al-Ḥusayn ibn Jaṣṣāṣ al-Jawharī, Khumārawayh arranged for one of the great political marriages of medieval Islamic history.
 He proposed his daughter's marriage to a member of the caliphal family in Baghdad.
 The marriage between the Tulunid princess Ḳaṭr al-Nadā with the Abbasid caliph al-Mu'tadid took place in 892.
 The exorbitant marriage included an awesome dowry estimated at between 400,000 and one million dinars.
 Some speculate that the splendours of the wedding were a calculated attempt by the Abbasids to ruin the Tulunids.
 The tale of the splendid nuptials of Ḳaṭr al-Nadā lived on in the memory of the Egyptian people well into the Ottoman period, and were recorded in the chronicles and the folk-literature.
 The marriage's importance arises from its exceptional nature: the phenomenon of marriage between royal families is rare in Islamic history.
 The concept of dowry given by the bride's family has also been absent in Islamic marriages, where mahr, or bride price has been the custom.

 Aḥmad ibn Ṭūlūn's support to Sunni scholars also allowed for the development in Egypt of Islamic sciences, especially hadith transmission, which contributed to the Islamization of the hinterland.
+The official support granted by ibn Ṭūlūn to the Shafi'i school of Islamic jurisprudence did much to resuscitate and popularize it after it went into decline during the Mihna.